 When selecting the model or models kept at each position, we prioritise based on the highest layer with available evidence.
 In general, the highest layers contain the set of evidence containing the most trustworthy evidence in terms of both alignment/mapping quality, and also in terms of relevance to the species being annotated.
-So, for example, when a fish is being annotated, well aligned evidence from either the species itself or other closely related vertebrates would be chosen over evidence from more distant species.
+So, for example, when a reptile is being annotated, well aligned evidence from either the species itself or other closely related vertebrates would be chosen over evidence from more distant species.
 Regardless of what species is being annotated, well-aligned human proteins are usually included in the top layer as human is the current most complete vertebrate annotation.
+For further details on the exact layering used please refer to section 6.